FidelElie/FiDev/apps/home/src/content/music/2018-03-04/black-milk-fever.md

 > 4 in the am, trying to paint a profound picture.
 Holding a brush, won’t put it down until
 > I put the write colours in your sound system.
-> - taken from But Can It Be - FEVER
+-taken from But Can It Be - FEVER

 The flow he brings to these bars alone is mad.
 The project is a great listen and I am solidified as a Black Milk fan, give his newest project a listen.